Economics and Marketing: Commodity Futures Markets: How They Work

 Important note

-It is usually not wise to wait until a futures contract's expiry or spot month to offset a futures position, especially for contracts traded at the WCE.
-Futures trade in an expiry month may be "thin" so a trader may have difficulty offsetting a position.
-As well, expiry-month prices may move quite differently than prices of other futures months of the same commodity.
+It is not wise to wait until a futures contract's expiry day to offset a futures position, especially if that commodity exchange contract has limited volume.
+Futures trading in an expiry month may be "thin", or have relatively low “liquidity”.
+As a result, a trader may have difficulty offsetting a position as buyers or sellers of that particular month’s contract are few.
+Expiry-month prices may move quite differently from prices of more distant futures months of the same commodity, resulting in unusual price movement and volatility.

 Registered futures commission merchant responsibilities